What We Do

-The Center for Environmental Research, Education and Outreach will emphasize research, education and outreach dealing with the challenges of global environmental change, including anthropogenic interference on the climate system, landuse change, water usage, and more.
-Washington State University will draw on the expertise of faculty working on a wide variety of topics including the atmospheric sciences, water resources, energy resources, soil sciences, subsurface science, bio-geochemical cycling, carbon sequestration, social/political impacts and prioritization, maintenance of biodiversity, and the evolution of infectious diseases.
-Washington State University can also draw on faculty experts to build understanding of the temporal responses, both paleo and evolutionary.
-The Center is especially interested in encouraging research on the complex interactions between human and natural systems.
+The Center for Environmental Research, Education and Outreach emphasizes research, education and outreach dealing with the challenges of global environmental change, including anthropogenic interference on the climate system, land use change, water use, and more.
+CEREO’s Affiliate faculty expertise spans a wide variety of topics including the atmospheric sciences, water resources, energy resources, soil science, subsurface science, bio-geochemical cycling, carbon sequestration, social/political impacts and prioritization, maintenance of biodiversity, and the evolution of infectious diseases.
+Faculty experts at WSU also build understanding of the temporal responses, both paleo and evolutionary.
+CEREO is especially interested in encouraging research on the complex interactions between human and natural systems.

-The Center for Environmental Research, Education and Outreach will coordinate efforts by faculty with a wide range of expertise involving environmental quality, sustainability, and economic development.
-Washington State University will draw on faculty with interest in human and natural systems, environmental justice, environmental entrepreneurship, and sustainable agriculture as well as urban design and public health.
+The Center for Environmental Research, Education and Outreach coordinates efforts by faculty with a wide range of expertise involving environmental quality, sustainability, and economic development.
+CEREO draws on faculty with interest in environmental justice, environmental entrepreneurship, and sustainable agriculture as well as urban design and public health.
 The Center is committed to the support of research on interrelationships between culture, society and the environment.
 CEREO’s mission includes environmental education and outreach, as well as understanding the challenges of ecological literacy and environmental citizenship.
-Overall objectives are: sustainability of the physical environment, sustainability of the biological environment, sustainability of the built environment, and global pandemics caused by evolving pathogens and high population densities.
+Overall focus areas are: sustainability of the physical environment, sustainability of the biological environment, sustainability of the built environment, and global pandemics caused by evolving pathogens and high population densities.